oluteo/CSE-232/hw 06/For2While/README.md

 - [License](#license)

 ## Introduction<a name="introduction"></a>
-The Times Table Calculator is a C++ program designed to help you generate times tables for a specific range of rows and columns.
-It's a useful tool for students and teachers to practice multiplication tables.
+The For to While Program is a C++ tool that demonstrates the conversion of a "for" loop into an equivalent "while" loop.
+This exercise helps programmers become familiar with different loop structures and coding practices.

 ## Prerequisites<a name="prerequisites"></a>
 - C++ compiler